DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Interpretation of how to choose K8s elastic strategy from the perspective of microservice application](https://mp.weixin.qq.com/s/jfpF3WUs4YvtlJ8Q4zsuxg)

     For cluster resource elasticity, the K8s community has given two solutions, Cluster Autoscaler (CA) and Virtual Kubelet (VK).
-    The article focuses on the form and characteristics of microservice applications, analyzes the applicable scenarios of CA and VK, and summarizes how to choose cluster resource elasticity for applications under the microservice architecture.
+    The article focuses on the form and characteristics of microservice applications, analyzes the use cases of CA and VK, and summarizes how to choose cluster resource elasticity for applications under the microservice architecture.

 - [Introduction to the components of the GitOps software delivery pipeline](https://www.weave.works/blog/infographic-gitops-pipeline)